Atharvakumkar/Personal-Portfolio/README.md

 The site is deployed to Netlify.
 Any push to the `main` branch triggers an automatic deployment.
 The `netlify.toml` file at the root contains the deployment configuration.

-To deploy a fork manually via the Netlify CLI:
+To deploy a fork of this site manually via the Netlify CLI:

 ```bash
 npm install -g netlify-cli